Community Infrastructure Levy information

 6. Local Fund

-Therefore if you need a file in an accessible format, please contact us.
+Please note We are aware that some of these files might not be suitable for users of assistive technology, so if you need a report in a particular accessible format, please contact us.
 It will help us if you say what assistive technology you use.
-We will then contact you about the next step.

 Telephone: 01737 276 178